SPORTING GOODS

 Master Link Pliers

-A pair of master link pliers will complement your chain tool perfectly.
+A pair of master link pliers will perfectly complement your chain tool.
 If you remove the broken pin from the bicycle chain, you can use the master link pliers to reconnect the two ends.

 Some multi-tools may include a feature designed explicitly for disabling the master link.
 When you are out and about, carry these pliers, constructed out of heavy-duty steel, with grippy rubber grips on the handles for when your hands are dirty or greasy.